Health Insurance & Clinical Studies

 In order to know for sure whether your treatment will be covered, you must be knowledgeable about your health insurance benefits—both now and if your health insurance changes in the future.
 When you contact your health insurance company to find out more about your benefits, you may want to use the Clinical Study Insurance Coverage Worksheet.
 It is a good starting point to help ensure you get your questions answered and get all the information you may need.

-Your insurance company may consider a number of factors in determining whether to cover the cost of a clinical study, including these factors:
+Your insurance company may consider a number of things in determining whether to cover the cost of a clinical study, including these factors:

 - Whether the study is medically necessary (often decided on a case-by-case basis)